What Is Individual Health Insurance?

 Individual health plans now also offer ten essential benefits, including outpatient care, prescription drugs, prenatal and maternity care, hospitalization, mental health, and pediatric services.

 Unless you have a qualifying life event, individual health insurance can only be purchased during the open enrollment period (November 1 and December 15 in most states).

 There are plenty of options available for individuals looking for health insurance coverage.
 The first and most talked-about option is the Affordable Care Act (Obamacare).

-Obamacare is available through your state insurance marketplace or via healthcare.gov and it offers a variety of different individual health insurance plans, as well as subsidies for some people to help cover part of the cost of health insurance.
-This is called on-exchange health insurance.
+Affordable Care Act plans are available through your state insurance marketplace or via healthcare.gov.
+The marketplace offers a variety of different individual health insurance plans, as well as subsidies for individuals needing help to cover health insurance costs.

 Off-exchange health insurance is via your employer or through a private source, such as directly from an insurance carrier.
 Depending upon the plan, this could be more expensive or cheaper than buying on the marketplace.

 To ensure you get the right coverage, you should carefully evaluate the costs between the two and the plans that they offer.